FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/roadmap/2020/overview.md

 The FIDL team is working to revamp the syntax for the FIDL language to help developers understand when changes to a FIDL definition break downstream code.

-## Migrating to fuchsia.io2

-The Process Framework team is actively exploring how to migrate Fuchsia libraries and applications from [fuchsia.io](/sdk/fidl/fuchsia.io/) to [fuchsia.io2](/sdk/fidl/fuchsia.io2/) in order to increase type safety and client reliability.

 ## Migrating to fuchsia.hardware.network

 The Connectivity team is actively exploring how to migrate existing Fuchsia